Top 5 AR-15 Tactical Accessories

 But that begs the question: Where do you start?

-Whether your goal is to make it more comfortable, improve useability or just increase your overall shooting ability, the AR has an add-on for that.
+Whether your goal is to make it more comfortable, improve useability or just increase your overall shooting ability, the AR15 has an add-on for that.

 Just so we're clear: What makes you a better shooter is being consistent with practice and utilizing the fundamentals, not the things you add to your rifle.